muratk3n/thirdwave/en/README.md

 so overall you are carbon neutral (took from air, goes back to air, no difference)?
 Too open to cheating..
 They'll take CO2 from f-ing whereever, and slap a "neutral" label on it.
-Before VW cheating scandal I might supported it, now I cant..
-The best way to to enforce green is at the end-user level, and you regulate the production (or make it completely green) then the rest is safe.
+Before VW cheating scandal I might supported these neutrality schemes, now I cant..
+The best way to to enforce green is at the end-user level, you regulate the source (or make it completely green) then the rest is safe.

 ---